anthli/clipt/README.md

 ## Features To Be Added
 - Copying of images
-- More settings that might utilize more shortcuts
+- More settings that could utilize more shortcuts
+- Restoring the custom title bar (was not working on Windows)

 ## Development